vim-advent-calendar/vimways.org/content/2018/markzen-mappings.md

 media (the key) is definitely the message (the function to execute).

-Obviously, since alphanumeric keys are used to write "editing programs", there is a need to separate "programming mode" where the user hits `dw` to delete a word, from "insertion mode", where the user just wants to type text and not execute programs.
+Obviously, since alphanumeric keys are used to write "editing programs", there is a need to separate "programming mode" where the user hits `dw` to delete until next word, from "insertion mode", where the user just wants to type text and not execute programs.
 That is why Vim is a *modal editor*, contrary to, say, Emacs.
 Once you go the modal road, it makes sense to define [extra modes][em] for things like